cosmos/ibc/spec/ics-026-routing-module/README.md

 ### Module callback interface

-Modules must expose the following function signatures to the relayer module, which are called upon the receipt of various datagrams:
+Modules must expose the following function signatures to the routing module, which are called upon the receipt of various datagrams:

 ```typescript
 function onChanOpenInit(